 Hubbell gave a memorable performance on July 2, as he threw 18 scoreless innings and allowed only six hits in defeating the Cardinals, 1-0, at the Polo Grounds.
 He pitched perfect ball in 12 of the innings, and struck out 12 batters without issuing a walk.
 Now referred to as the Giants' Meal Ticket, Hubbell continued to win complete games and save games in relief, setting a record (since surpassed) of 45 consecutive scoreless innings on August 1.

 Hubbell turned in one more masterpiece in September as the Giants closed in to clinch the pennant.
 His control was impeccable in a 2-0, 10-inning victory over the Boston Braves.
 Journalist Heywood Broun, watching from the press box, marveled at Hubbell's efficiency.
-He not only did not walk a batter but never was behind a hitter at any time in the 10 innings, or even went to a 3 and 2 count on a hitter.
+He walked just one batter.
 "Such control in a lefthander is incredible," wrote Broun.
 "There must be a skeleton in Hubbell's closet somewhere, perhaps a righthanded grandmother."
 Skeleton or not, Hubbell had a 23-12 record with a remarkable 1.66 ERA and 10 shutouts, earning the National League MVP award.

 The next season, 1935, was another disappointing year for Hubbell and his teammates.
 After leading the league all season through late August, the Giants fell back as the Cubs won 21 straight to take the pennant.
 The losses in 1934 and 1935 came despite Hubbell's continuing effectiveness.
 In effect, he duplicated his brilliant 1933 performance, winning 21 and 23 games the next two years with excellent ERAs considering the livelier ball used after 1933.